 Then we will have to capture the metrics.
 Can we use Mail Chimp or Google Analytics or do we have to run some custom queries?

-#1 Updated by Raymond Hoh about 3 years ago
+#1 Updated by Raymond Hoh over 3 years ago

 Mailchimp should have built-in analytics to change the URLs we want to track into URLs that Mailchimp will track for analytics purposes.

 As for tracking users from Mailchimp, we could do something with Google Analytics like this:

 #2 Updated by Matt Gold over 3 years ago

 That's interesting, Ray.
 I agree that Mailchimp will provide us with some interesting data related to the mailing.
 What we are hoping to see is whether this mailing helps improve usage of the Commons over time -- and particularly to see whether it helps activate members who have recently been inactive.
 The idea (which came from Lisa Rhody, our new Deputy Director of Digital Initiatives of the GC) is to take the pulse of the number of active users who had been active in the last (day/week/month/year) one week before the mailing, and then do run those same tests/measures a week, two weeks, a month later and see whether there had been any effect.

 That would provide a pretty rough indication of users potentially newly made active by the mailing (and of course, correlation is not causation etc -- no way to know whether these changes were really provoked by the email etc)

 Of course, if we could be more specific -- to compare a list of users who hadn't been active on the CAC in a year before the email, and then get the same list and compare afterwards -- would be great and might give us more specific data on this, as would the direct MailChimp/Google Analytics connection you linked to.

 #3 Updated by Boone Gorges over 3 years ago